joachimhs/Montric/README.md

 Haagen Software will also be hosting a live verison of EurekaJ, offered in a Software as a Service manner to make it easier for you to get going if you don't want to operate your own installation of EurekaJ.

+EurekaJ have a pluggable backend, and Version 1.5 will include both the Berkeley DB JE plugin that it has always had, as well as a plugin that supports the Cassandra data storage.

 Version 1.5 will introduce the concepts of accounts, so that you can use a single installation of EurekaJ to monitor multiple systems that you don't want to share data between.
 All users will be authenticated via Mozilla Persona.